yum3lo/react-jobs/README.md

 # React Jobs

-React Jobs is a web application that allows users to browse job listings.
+React Jobs is a web application that allows users to browse job listings with advanced filtering capabilities.
 Once signed up or logged in, users can add, edit, or delete job postings.
-The project is built with a React frontend and a Node.js/Express backend, with a PostgreSQL database for storing job and user data.
+The project features a Vite-powered React frontend and a Node.js/Express backend with PostgreSQL database.

 ---

 ## Features

-- **Browse Job Listings**
+- **Browse Job Listings with Filtering**
+  - Filter by location, job type, and salary range
+  - Dynamic search functionality
 - **User Authentication**
+  - Secure signup/login with password hashing
-  - Sign up for a new account.
+  - Protected routes for authenticated actions
-  - Log in to an existing account.
 - **Manage Job Postings** (for logged-in users)
-  - Add a new job posting.
+  - Add a new job posting
-  - Edit existing job postings.
+  - Edit existing job postings
-  - Delete job postings.
+  - Delete job postings
+- **UI/UX Enhancements**
+  - Dark/Light mode (persisted in localStorage)
+  - Responsive design for all devices
+  - Toast notifications for user feedback
-- **Responsive Design**
+- **Deployment Ready**
+  - Backend hosted on Render
+  - Optimized production builds with Vite

 ---